 - Medications are among the most common causes of increased fall risk in older people.

 - Medications are often a fixable risk factor, when it comes to falls in older adults.

 - Medication-based risks are often missed by busy regular doctors.
 Family caregivers can make a big difference by being proactive in this area.

-If you’re concerned that you or your older relative might be on medications that are increasing your fall risk, be sure to talk to a doctor or pharmacist about this.
+If you’re concerned that you or your older relative might be on medications that are increasing your fall risk, see this article: 10 Types of Medications to Review if You’re Concerned About Falling.